datopian/playbook/deliberate-practice/README.md

 Key principles applicable for us:

-* Start from an assumption that *anyone* can learn and improve significantly through practice
+* Start from an assumption that *anyone* can learn and improve significantly through practice.
-* Deliberate practice is structured and intentional (it's not casual)
+* Deliberate practice is structured and intentional (it's not casual).
 * Establish structures for regular feedback.
 Try and make that feedback objectively based e.g. record meetings or coding sessions and involve expert coaches.
   * Clear measurable results (win/lose in chess) plus an ability to analyse the source of those results is optimal.
-* Break down performance into smaller parts which can be worked on individually
+* Break down performance into smaller parts which can be worked on individually.
-* Get outside your comfort zone -- you improve most rapidly just beyond the edge of your current capability
+* Get outside your comfort zone -- you improve most rapidly just beyond the edge of your current capability.
-* Practice is probably distinct from day-to-day work though there is a potential to design it in
+* Practice is probably distinct from day-to-day work though there is a potential to design it in.
-* Practice with intensity: it requires your full attention and conscious effort
+* Practice with intensity: it requires your full attention and conscious effort.
-* Search for experts and high performers and analyse what they do
+* Search for experts and high performers and analyse what they do.

 > For anyone in the business or professional world looking for an effective approach to improvement, my basic advice is to look for one that follows the principles of deliberate practice: Does it push people to get outside their comfort zones and attempt to do things that are not easy for them?
 Does it offer immediate feedback on the performance and on what can be done to improve it?
 Have those who developed the approach identified the best performers in that particular area and determined what sets them apart from everyone else?
 Is the practice designed to develop the particular skills that experts in the field possess?
 A yes answer to all those questions may not guarantee that an approach will be effective, but it will certainly make that much more likely.